-- The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells.
-All doors are notional 30-minute fire resistant including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional rated timber and composite doors.
-These doors should be upgraded to FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors. - 4) The means of escape is protected from flats with the use of notional FD30s doors with no communal doors to the blocks other than final exit doors. - There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+- The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+All flat entrance doors are 30-minute notional doors, including those in 1hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional and nominal timber doors, with no communal doors to the blocks other than final exit doors These doors should be upgraded to FD30s when any future upgrades of the building take place. - 4) There are no communal doors other than the final exit door which is fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.
+Defective closing devices are replaced either by the Caretaking Team(s) or the inhouse repairs team(s). - 5) All service cupboards to communal landings are lockable.
+Keys are held centrally, and keys have been issued to residents as these service cupboards contain resident's meters. - 6) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 7) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.

-- 7) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 8) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 9) The block is fitted with a flat roof, only accessible externally. - 10) All front doors appear to be notional fire door rated FD 30s, apart from flats 1 and 4 which appear to be composite doors.
+- 8) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 10) The block is fitted with a pitched roof, not accessible from the common area. - 11) There is wood panelling at high level on the 1st floor landing area.
+This panelling should be replaced with suitably fire resisting materials when the block undergoes refurbishment in the future.

+12) All front doors appear to be notional fire FD 30.
 Refer to the sheet below.